**Updated May 2020**

 Planning an Unforgettable Reception at your Destination Wedding

-Now let’s get back to our wedding timeline, when the ceremony, the pictures and the cocktail hour are over, finally comes the reception.
+Now let’s get back to our wedding timeline.
+When the ceremony, pictures, and the cocktail hour are over, the reception finally comes.

 Shows, Fun, Party Time!

-If you can afford them, there are a number of services that the guests and you and your hubby will enjoy, especially if the group of people is not too big.
+There’s so much more to know about the reception!
+If you can afford them, there are a number of services that you and your guests will enjoy, especially if the group of people is not too big.

-This last one will put every single last person on their feet to dance, no exceptions!
-Kids, adults, and elders will be dancing to the fun music and the animation group of the “Hora Loca” also known as the Crazy Hour.
+The Hora Loca, also known as the Crazy Hour, will put every single last person on their feet to dance.
+No exceptions!
+Kids, adults, and elders will be dancing to the fun music and the animation from the “Hora Loca” crew.

-Some of the accessories that most brides would like to bring like the Chinese Lanterns are banned in Punta Cana, but you can always bring some less dangerous objects like Sparklers or “Thank you” and “Just Married” signs, that can add a fun touch to your memories.
+Some of the accessories that most brides would like to bring like the Chinese Lanterns are banned in Punta Cana.
+But you can always bring some less dangerous objects like Sparklers or “Thank You” and “Just Married” signs.
+These can definitely add a touch of fun to your memories!